 Wine culture is strong in Porto, particularly Port wine.
-Vineyards of Douro Valley have been producing exceptional quality wines which were then transported to wine lodges in Vila Nova de Gaia to age and later shipped worldwide.
+The vineyards of Douro Valley have been producing exceptional quality wines which were then transported to wine lodges in Vila Nova de Gaia to age and later shipped worldwide.

 Don’t settle for the wine lodges right in Cais de Gaia and the immediate surroundings.
 Most of them serve cheap wine tastings which are nowhere near the level of a true Port wine.